hackorama/flags/README.md

 Service flagService = new FlagService().configureUsing(new SpringServer("Flag Service")).configureUsing(new MemoryDataStore()).start(); ``
 ```

 Or use any of the other two already implemented data store types like JDBC or Key Value store.

 ```
 Service flagService = new FlagService().configureUsing(new SpringServer("Flag Service")).configureUsing(new JDBCDataStore()).start();
 Service flagService = new FlagService().configureUsing(new SpringServer("Flag Service")).configureUsing(new MapdbDataStore()).start();
 ```

+> Please see `Deploy Options` section above where you can see the deployment of the same service with different data stores.

 Similiarly you can replace Spring with Spark, Vert.x or other implementations.